VasLaskaridis/Weather-App/README.md

 # OVERVIEW
-A very basic expenses weather app written in Kotlin.
-Thea app uses data from OpenWeather API.
+A weather app written in Kotlin.
+This app uses data from OpenWeather API.

 # Screenshots
 <p float="left">